OswinLosper/oswin-losper-blog/content/pages/blog/cross-browser-testing.md

 #### What is Cross Browsing Testing?

 Safe to say that the name kind of gives it away.
-Cross browser is testing of websites or web application (yes, there is a BIG difference) that take place across various browsers to ensure the behaviour and functionality works as intended.
+Cross browser is testing of websites or web applications that takes place across various browsers to ensure the behaviour and functionality works as intended.

-Cross browser testing is more then simply open us a website or web app in different browsers.
+Cross browser testing is more then simply opening up a website or web application in different browsers.
 This testing includes validating the functionality with the devices and operating systems and verifying how a website or application work under different scenarios that a user can come across in the real world.

 Different version of a browser, device or operating system can expose inconsistencies in your app.
 Some issues are very small inconveniences, like a misaligned text field, styling seems different, but also, some issues can make your app unusable, like a JavaScript error that prevents the site from loading altogether.